- This event has passed.

 Departures from various airports in the U.S.A. including:

-Boston, Chicago, Denver, Minneapolis, Newark, New York, Orlando, Seattle, Washington, DC, Montreal, Toronto & Vancouver for your nonstop/overnight flights to Keflavik Airport via Icelandair.
+Boston, Chicago, Denver, Minneapolis, Newark, New York, Orlando, Seattle, Washington, DC, Toronto & Vancouver for your nonstop/overnight flights to Keflavik Airport via Icelandair.
 The airline will be adding more departure cities and we will update this list as they come on board.

-After Iceland visit continue tour to Heidelberg, Germany // St. Marie aux Mines (Alsace-Lorraine, France) // & European Patchwork Meeting // Paris, France
+After your Iceland visit continue tour to Heidelberg, Germany // St. Marie aux Mines (Alsace-Lorraine, France) // & European Patchwork Meeting // Paris, France

 Early morning arrival at Keflavik Airport.
-Clear customs then take a short drive to Viking World, a museum that features exhibitions about the time of the Vikings.
+Clear customs and then take a short drive to Viking World, a museum that features exhibitions about the time of the Vikings.
 Breakfast is served at the museum.
-Depart from the museum for Iceland’s capital city, Reykjavik, located just 32 miles north from the airport.
+Depart from the museum for Iceland’s capital city, Reykjavik, located just 32 miles from the airport.
 Once in Reykjavik, head directly for Hallgrimskirkja, the tallest and largest church in Iceland.
-You get a great view of the city, the ocean, and the surrounding mountains from the top of the water tanks that supply the city with hot water.
+You’ll get a great view of the city, the ocean, and the surrounding mountains from the top of the water tanks that supply the city with hot water.

 After tour check-in at the Center Hotel Plaza, located on the main square in the heart of the old city, The hotel is perfectly situated to enjoy all that the Reykjavik city center has to offer.
-Enjoy a “welcome dinner” at Geysir Bistro.
+Enjoy a “Welcome Dinner” at Restaurant Apotek.
 (B,D)

 Today is free to enjoy on your own without regimentation to pursue your own interests.
 Reykjavik is a lively, colorful city with plenty to do to keep you busy.
 Many options are available to you such as: (B)